sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 14
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A network traffic monitoring tool
+Short desc    : A network traffic monitoring tool
 URL          : http://www.tcpdump.org
-Лицензия     : BSD with advertising
+License      : BSD with advertising
-Описание     : Tcpdump is a command-line tool for monitoring network traffic.
+Descript     : Tcpdump is a command-line tool for monitoring network traffic.
              : Tcpdump can capture and display the packet headers on a particular
              : network interface or on all interfaces.
 Tcpdump can display all of
              : the packet headers, or just the ones that match particular criteria.